emmapapaioan/DatingApp/README.md

 </ul>

 # Features
-<h2>Authentication</h2>
+<h3>Authentication</h3>
-The application includes authentication functionality using JSON Web Tokens (JWT).
-Users can create an account and login to access the main features of the app.
+<p>The application includes authentication functionality using JSON Web Tokens (JWT).
+Users can create an account and login to access the main features of the app.<p>

-<h2>User Profiles</h2>
+<h3>User Profiles</h3>
 Users can create profiles that include their basic information, photos, and interests.
-They can also edit their profiles and upload new photos.
+They can also edit their profiles and upload new photos. *</li>

-<h2>Matching</h2>
+<h3>Matching</h3>
 The application includes a matching feature that allows users to search for potential matches based on their interests and location.
-Users can view other users' profiles and choose to like or dislike them.
+Users can view other users' profiles and choose to like or dislike them. *

-<h2>Messaging</h2>
+<h3>Messaging</h3>
 Users can communicate with each other using a messaging system.
-They can send and receive messages from their matches and view their conversation history.
+They can send and receive messages from their matches and view their conversation history. *

+<h6><i>(*Under construction)</i></h6>
-<h6><em>(Under Construction 16/02/2023)</em><br><i>This project was implemented as I was practising on how to use the framework Angular and the programming language C#.
+<h6><i>This project was implemented as I was practising on how to use the framework Angular and the programming language C#.
 Video Source: https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch/learn/lecture/22400360#reviews by Neil Cummings.</i></h6>